magma/magma/docs/readmes/nms/dev_testing.md

 #### Eslint

 Run `yarn run eslint .` to test that there are no linter errors.
-You can also run `yarn run eslint --fix .` to fix automatically fixable linter errors.
+You can also run `yarn run eslint --fix .` to fix automatically-fixable linter errors.

 #### TypeScript